dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 Prediction
 ==========

-When we get a model, either XGBoostClassificationModel or XGBoostRegressionModel, it takes a DataFrame, reads the column containing feature vectors, predicts for each feature vector, and outputs a new DataFrame with the following columns by default:
+When we get a model, either a XGBoostClassificationModel or a XGBoostRegressionModel, it takes a DataFrame as an input, reads the column containing feature vectors, predicts for each feature vector, and outputs a new DataFrame with the following columns by default: